microsoft/ADBench/docs/Architecture.md

 _Global runner_ is a script that is aware of all existing _benchmark runners_, _testing modules_, and sets of input parameters for the objective functions.
 It consecutively runs all benchmarks using corresponding _benchmark runners_ while enforcing specified hard time limits.
 After every benchmark it checks the accuracy of the computed derivatives.

-_Result-processing scripts_ are the scripts that consume the outputs of the _benchmark runners_ and somehow process them, e.g.
+_Result-processing scripts_ are the scripts that consume the outputs of the _benchmark runners_ and somehow process them, e.g. create visualizations.

-- Create visualizations
+A diagram of relationships between the modules and the runners:

 <table>
   <tr>